 - ensure that all academic staff with responsibility for personal tutoring undertake training each academic year;

 - monitor the effectiveness of personal tutoring within their departments through the usual evaluation processes such as DSCs, staff-student forum, programme monitoring etc.;

 - ensure that should a personal tutor be unable to carry out his/her duties that suitable cover arrangements are put in place and communicated to students in a timely fashion;

-- deal with student requests for a change of personal tutor (students should be allowed to request a change of personal tutor by formally writing to the Head of Department).
+- deal with student requests for a change of personal tutor (students should be allowed to request a change of personal tutor by formally writing to the Senior Tutor or Head of Department).